 Comprehensive is often a word used to describe final exams given at the end of a term.
 I think it's a progressive term.
 The term generally means that all (or much) of the information you've covered in the whole year will likely be on the end-of-term test.
 Of course, to accomplish this, we must lengthen the time for students to dutifully write information into a test instrument.
-And, of course, by "comprehensive" we mean all of the 'material' (information and skill) covered over the term.
-Boy, the tasteless dusty grist slab seems to be right outside the front door of our schools.
+The tasteless dusty grist slab seems to be right outside the front door of our schools.

-"Cumulative" can be a classical concept.
-Integrating all of the works covered in a year or summative works that include new wonder and insights generated by students who are shown, for the first time, how they all relate, creates joy in education.
+Cumulative learning is a classical concept.

+Integrating all of the works covered in a year, or summative works that include new wonder and insights generated by students who are shown, for the first time, how they all relate, creates joy in education.
 But why can't this be done through take-home essays or conversations with the teacher?
-Because we think that testing must be scientific- it must be factual.
-It must be controlled in a single sitting, in a classroom.
-It must be possible to justify an 84.5% on the test.
+Because we think that testing must be scientific-it must be factual.
+It must be controlled.
 We need to break free of the scientific understanding of knowledge and understanding and return to a humane understanding.

 Integrated learning can even be done in the sciences, if we can break free from scientism.
-Rather than a science exam with questions about weights and measures, what if we asked students to compare and contrast Einstein's world with Newtons, or with Planck's or Bohr's?
+Rather than a science exam with questions about weights and measures, what if we asked students to compare and contrast Einstein's world with Newtons, or with Planck's, or Bohr's?
 Sadly, these type of essay questions usually end up in the 'extra credit' section at the end of the information-laden test.
 We send the message that true thought is the slave of information.

-Why should we diminish conventional informational testing in the secondary?
+Why should we diminish conventional testing in the secondary?

-(Note: Diminish not eliminate.)
 Almost certainly, our classical schools reflect a modern-educational scheme because we live in a modern world.
 Nearly all of us went to progressive schools.
 Without knowing it, we track the mud into the front room.

-Testing and quizzing can help establish a check on learning.
+Testing and quizzing can help establish a checkup on learning.
 But they should not be allowed to become central to the process.
 If we drive tests and quizzes into the center of focus for teachers or for students, we will fail in our classical Christian mission.
-Cumulative exams should be broader and shorter, and require little particular regurgitation of information.
+Cumulative exams should be more broad and shorter.
 And, they can be done as homework.